-It is the policy of South Plains College for the Fall 2020 semester that as a condition of oncampus\enrollment, all students are required to engage in safe behaviors to avoid the spread of COVID-19 in the SPC community.
+It is the policy of South Plains College for the Spring 2021 semester that as a condition of on-campus enrollment, all students are required to engage in safe behaviors to avoid the spread of COVID-19 in the SPC community.
 Such behaviors specifically include the requirement that all students properly wear CDC-compliant face coverings while in SPC buildings including in classrooms, labs, hallways, and restrooms.
 Failure to comply with this policy may result in dismissal from the current class session.
 If the student refuses to leave the classroom or lab after being dismissed, the student may be referred to the Dean of Students on the Levelland campus or the Dean/Director of external centers for Student Code of Conduct Violation.
+Students who believe they have been exposed or may be COVID-19 positive, must contact Health Services, DeEtte Edens, BSN, RN at (806) 716-2376 or dedensesouthplainscollege.edu.

 Due to the ever-changing situation with COVID-19, the delivery method of this course may change at any point during the semester.
-Should we need to move to a different delivery method, this course will be taught as a synchronous online course where you will be required to attend an online live class meeting at the same day and time as your scheduled course.
+Should we need to move to a different delivery method, this course will be taught as asynchronous online course where you will be required to attend an online live class meeting on the same day and time as your scheduled course.